Skip to main content

 How can you increase fertility during perimenopause?

 Even though your fertility goes down during perimenopause, there are things you can do to help your chances.
-You can increase your fertility during perimenopause by:
+You may be able to increase your fertility during perimenopause by:

-• Eating a healthy diet: Foods high in whole grains, fruit, and unsaturated fat may help overall fertility.
+• Eating a nutritious diet: Foods high in whole grains, fruit, and unsaturated fat may help overall fertility.

 • Taking supplements: Coenzyme Q may help improve egg quality.
 Omega-3-fatty acids can increase your chances of getting pregnant.
 Other vitamins that may help improve fertility include folic acid, selenium, and vitamin D

-• Acupuncture: Some studies show that acupuncture can increase your chances of getting pregnant.
+• Acupuncture: Some studies suggest that acupuncture can increase your chances of getting pregnant.

 • Exercise: Regular exercise can boost your chances of getting pregnant.
 But keep in mind that vigorous exercise might actually lower your odds.
-Talk with your healthcare professional about the level of exercise that’s best for you if you’re trying to conceive.
+Talk with a healthcare professional about the level of exercise that’s best for you if you’re trying to get pregnant.

 • Assisted reproductive technology (ART): Fertility treatments like IVF can boost your chances of getting pregnant.